Honey bees have been around for over 100 million years, and they are solely responsible for keeping our ecosystem up and running.

 • 18-21 days old – Protecting the hive entrance and guard duty.

 • 21 days to the end of their lives (40-45 days) – Collect food sources (e.g. pollen, nectar, water, etc.).
-If any of these bees part of the “Queens Court” or royal court, their only job is to attend to the Queen; feeding and grooming her.
+If any of these bees are part of the “Queens Court” or royal court, their only job is to attend to the Queen; feeding and grooming her.

 The Beekeeper’s Alphabet